How to Create More Energy in Your Life (Part 2)

 Raise your hand if you have a lot on your mind…

-Now, keep your hand up if you’ve completely resolved your feelings about all of your past issues, are spending your time on things that completely fulfill your life and make you happy, and are living in full alignment with your true purpose and desires.
+Now, keep your hand up if you’ve completely resolved your feelings about all of your past issues.
+And keep it up if you’re spending most of your time on things that completely fulfill you and make you happy, and are living in full alignment with your true purpose and desires.

 I’m going to go out on a limb and guess that your hand is down now.

-It’s painfully cliché to say, but life seems to keep getting busier and busier.
-As adults, we have households to establish, relationships to cultivate, careers to develop, businesses to build, kids to raise, events to plan, home maintenance to tend to, childhood (or other personal) issues to resolve, and so on and so on.
-Throw on any type of social life, social media, hobbies and interests, exercise… And it’s a wonder that more people aren’t simply overwhelmed and unable to complete even their daily routine.
+The pace of life seems to keep getting faster and busier.
+As adults, we have households to establish and maintain, relationships to cultivate and nurture, careers to establish, businesses to build, kids to raise, events to plan, homes to maintain, issues to resolve, and on and on.

-We only have so many minutes in a day and it’s up to you to make mindful choices on how to use those minutes in the best way for YOU.
-Mindfulness is another cliché word these days – but also one that becomes VERY important in talking about cleaning up mental clutter!
+The fact is, we only have so many minutes in a day and it’s up to you to make mindful choices on how to use those minutes in the best way for YOU.
+Mindfulness is one of those words we hear often these days – and it’s also one that’s crucial when talking about cleaning up mental clutter.

-There are so many things that we feel need our time and attention.
+There are so many things that we (or others) feel need our time and attention.
 Consider these scenarios:

 → You commit to going on a walk every day, even if it’s only 15 minutes.
 You get your workout clothes on and know exactly what route you’re going to take today.
 Then you get a call from a coworker you think might be important.
 You answer…and never end up getting your shoes on before you run out of time and have to move onto the next activity.

 → You decide to stay at your daughter’s game but say that you’re going to catch up on emails while you’re there.
-You miss every play that she had and you barely made it thru one response because you were chatting with the other parents.
+You miss every play that she had and you barely made it through even one email response because you were chatting with the other parents.

 → Your friend calls to vent about the latest situation with their significant other.
 You’re in the middle of a project but you sit down to listen.
 You spend half an hour telling her the same things you have the last 10 times she’s called.
 And another half hour complaining about how you’ve both been too busy to work out or to get together in person.
 You end the call feeling drained.